- Calories: 377

 Add the cream cheese, lemon juice, mustard, and salt to the blender.
 Puree until the sauce is silky smooth with no visible bits of yellow pepper.
 Set aside.

 TO MAKE THE EGGS BENEDICT: Preheat the broiler.
-Line a baking sheet with aluminum foil and coat with nonstick oil spray.
+Line a baking sheet with aluminum foil and mist with nonstick oil spray.

 Arrange the Canadian bacon and tomato slices in a single layer on the prepared baking sheet.
-Broil for 4 minutes.
-Flip the bacon and tomato slices over and broil for 4 more minutes, or until the bacon is crispy brown around the edges.
+Place in the oven of the middle rack and broil for 4 minutes.
+Flip the bacon and tomato slices over and broil for another minute or so or until the bacon is crispy brown around the edges (watch closely so it doesn’t burn).
 Remove the baking sheet from oven and loosely tent it with foil to keep it warm.

 Place a double layer of paper towels on a platter or small baking sheet; this will be used to hold the poached eggs once they are cooked.

-Fill a large shallow pan with 3 inches of water.
+Fill a sauce pan with about 3 inches of water.
 Bring the water to a boil.
 Reduce the heat to low so the water is at a gentle simmer.
 Add the vinegar and stir.
+(Note: the vinegar will help to keep the whites of the egg somewhat intact.
+Although, some scatter is normal.)

 Crack each egg into its own small bowl or container.
 (For best results, use containers with narrow bases and wide tops to help the eggs keep their shape.
-Teacups work well.)
-Place all the containers close to the stove.
+Teacups work well.
+You can also use an oversized spoon.)

 Slip each egg carefully into the simmering water by lowering the lip of each small container or cup half an inch below the surface of the water.